Home > How SHARING is Transforming Health Care Equity

 Living below the poverty line and without health insurance, Jane’s story is about more than her health.
 It’s also about how she was able to receive treatment given her financial situation.
 Without the collective efforts of student volunteers and UNMC faculty and the benefit of generous donations, Jane wouldn’t have received the care she needed or would have been buried under a mountain of medical debt.

-A trip to the VISION Clinic, which part of UNMC’s SHARING Clinic, is what made the difference.
+A trip to the VISION Clinic, which is part of UNMC’s SHARING Clinic, is what made the difference.
 And donations from people like you are what made it possible.

 SHARING was started in 1997 to provide free or low-cost primary health care to underprivileged populations in the Omaha area.
 The student-run clinics provide high-quality care in a multidisciplinary educational setting.